Discover Kigali: A Hidden Gem on the World Map

 Geographical Features

-Kigali lies between 1,300 and 1,600 meters above sea level.
-The city is spread across hilly terrain, featuring ridges, valleys, and lush greenery.
-The Nyabarongo River flows to the west, adding to the city’s natural beauty.
-Mount Kigali dominates the landscape and is situated in the northwestern part of the city.
+Kigali sits between 1,300 and 1,600 meters above sea level – roughly a mile up, which affects aircraft performance and passenger comfort.
+The city occupies hilly terrain with ridges, valleys, and substantial vegetation.
+The Nyabarongo River flows to the west, and Mount Kigali dominates the northwestern skyline.

 Administrative Divisions